How to Find Emotional Stability in an Uncertain World

 1. Start Out Positive

-When you focus on positive thoughts, your brain will help you discover ways to turn them into reality.
+When you focus on positive affirmations, your brain can help you discover ways to turn them into reality.
 This simple strategy can make a significant difference in your life, so do it first thing in the morning to set the tone for your entire day.

 2. Mental Hygiene